Destiny 2: 2020 update

-Light and Darkness Saga (2019-2025)
+Light and Darkness Saga continued (2019–2025)

 The first six years of Destiny 2 continue the Light and Darkness Saga from the first Destiny game in 2014.

-While Destiny 2s expansions have continued to expand the story, Bungie began a larger narrative epic with its seasonal content starting in Shadowkeep.
+While Destiny 2s expansions continued to expand the story, Bungie began a larger narrative epic with its seasonal content starting in Shadowkeep.
 During Shadowkeep, Eris Morn discovers a Pyramid ship buried beneath the Moon's surface.
 The Guardian encounters a Voice from the Darkness, warning them of the fleet's imminent arrival within the system.
 The Vanguard deal with new threats from Hive and Vex forces loyal to the Darkness as the Pyramid fleet arrives, taking positions above Io, Titan, Mercury, and Mars.
 The Darkness attempts to communicate with Eris, but is blocked by Savathûn.
 The Guardians defeat Savathûn's forces, giving the Darkness the opportunity to alert them to a new power awaiting them on Europa.
 Meanwhile, the Vanguard evacuate their forces from those planets occupied by the Darkness before they are abducted by a strange force.
-Deputy Commander Sloane, Asher Mir, & Brother Vance elect to stay behind on the planets as they vanish.
+Deputy Commander Sloane, Asher Mir, and Brother Vance elect to stay behind on the planets as they vanish.
 As the planets began to disappear from space, the Traveler started gathering Light, exhibiting unfamiliar behavior.
-A Vanguard command is given out to all Guardians across the solar system to return to the Last City, and they witness the Traveler repairing its broken shell in a burst of Light.
+A Vanguard command is given out to all Guardians across the Solar System to return to the Last City, and they witness the Traveler repairing its broken shell in a burst of Light.

 In Beyond Light, the Vanguard find signs of the Darkness pyramids across the system.
 On Europa, the Guardians accept the power of Stasis from the Darkness to defeat a new Fallen House that also learned to use Stasis.
 Zavala and other members of the Vanguard are concerned about the use of the powers of Darkness.
 However, they recognize its effectiveness against the oppositional forces of humanity.
 The Vanguard make alliances with the Cabal and one of the Fallen Houses, as they recognize they face common threats.
 It is revealed that Savathûn is impersonating Osiris, the former Warlock Vanguard, possibly to manipulate the current Vanguard.
 She is willingly held in a crystal encasement by Mara Sov, having made a deal to return the real Osiris if Mara agrees to exorcise her worm.
 After the Guardians rescue Techeuns lost in the Ascendant Realm, Savathûn's worm is exorcised, and Mara Sov aims to kill her in her weakened state.
 However, Savathûn escapes in the aftermath, leaving behind a comatose Osiris, fulfilling the bargain.